t-data-h/tdh-gcp/README.md

 All of this varies, of course, on data sizes and workloads and is intended purely as a starting point.

-Minimum memory values for a production-like cluster:
+Minimum memory values for a small, usable cluster:
 *  NN/SN = 4 Gb ea.
 *  DN/NM (worker) = 1 Gb ea
 *  Hive Meta|S2  = 12 Gb ea
 *  Hbase Master = 4 Gb
 *  Zookeeper  = 1 Gb
-*  HBase RegionServers = 8 to 20 Gb
+*  HBase RegionServers = 8 to 20 Gb depending

 Possible dev layout:
 ```